Wilga Rivers: Language acquisition

-Movement Towards Student-Focused Curricula
+Movement towards student-focused curricula

 Rivers also advocated that foreign language pedagogy be structured based on the preferences of the students, a stance in opposition of the traditional system of extensive grammar and writing of language.
 She reasoned that students would be more encouraged to engage in language learning if the instruction matched their own interests.
 To support her claim, she analyzed and released the results of a survey that she conducted at the University of Illinois at Urbana in her 1973 article The Non-Major: Tailoring the Course to Fit the Person--Not the Image.
 This survey, distributed to language students of the university’s College of Liberal Arts and Sciences, aimed to determine what students desired in their language courses and see if their preferences were already reflected in their classes.
 The survey produced 1500 responses, a number which Rivers further divided based on proficiency level (elementary, intermediate, advanced).
 Through analyzing the data, Rivers found that 63% of elementary and intermediate level language students desired more discourse and communication exercises in their curriculum, and 62% wanted more reading.
 Furthermore, two-thirds of this number specifically wanted these readings to be newspapers and magazines in the language of their study.
 The survey also showed that there was very little interest among students for courses to contain more grammar and writing exercises.
 Based on these results, Rivers concluded that foreign language students were much more interested in the applications of the languages they were learning, their use in communication, discussion of current events, and media being primary areas of interest.
 The data supported Rivers’ claims that interaction is key for language pedagogy and encourages students to engage with language more than grammar-based practices.

-Psychology in Language Teaching
+Psychology in language teaching

 Rivers was also a vocal advocate for the intermingling of psychology and foreign language teaching.
 She specifically highlighted the importance of cognitive psychology in foreign and second language acquisition.
 She studied data from both linguistic and psychological studies to determine what teaching methods best supported the cognitive faculties of adult language learners and helped facilitate their acquisition of a foreign language.